 Mortimer is home to diverse artists who have performed here in recent years.

 Andy set himself and met the challenge to perform a song a day virtually for 100 days to help us through the darkest days of the pandemic.
 His latest song, Tripping on Air, draws on experiences of and pays tribute to those suffering from Multiple Sclerosis

 south berks concert band

 Platinum Award winning, community woodwind, brass and percussion who perform in and around West Berkshire since 1976.

 Photo: Sue Totham etsiphotography.co.uk.

 The artists/groups presented here show a snapshot of the diverse local talent out there.
 We’d be delighted to hear from other artists.

 Community Radio: Kennet Radio in Newbury meets and interviews local artists.

 South Berks Concert Band performed (pre pandemic) annually on the Sunday after Fun Day.
 The pictures show their stunning show at the Queen’s 90th.

 40 fingers sax: performed at St John’s school in a concert laid on by Mortimer Music Live volunteers

 jason hendrix: the late jason performed a memorable set at the inaugual music festival on a wet and windy summer day in 2013 and subsequently at the Willink school.

-Tim Gilson: another musician no longer with us, this highly talented classical guitarist from Kingsclere enchanted us both at the music festival and a sell out event at Spratleys showroom, with Steve Grant, Sammy Millard and Amy Jewell.
+Tim Gilson: sadly no longer with us, this highly talented classical guitarist from Kingsclere enchanted audiences both at the music festival and a sell out event at Spratleys showroom, where he performed with Steve Grant, Sammy Millard and Amy Jewell.